ermig1979/Simd/README.md

 * `SIMD_AVX512` - Enable of AVX-512 (AVX-512F, AVX-512CD, AVX-512VL, AVX-512DQ, AVX-512BW) CPU extensions.
 It is switched on by default.
 * `SIMD_AVX512VNNI` - Enable of AVX-512-VNNI CPU extensions.
 It is switched on by default.
-* `SIMD_AVX512BF16` - Enable of AVX-512-BF16 CPU extensions.
-It is switched off by default.
+* `SIMD_AMXBF16` - Enable of AMX-BF16, AMX-INT8 and AVX-512-BF16 CPU extensions.
-* `SIMD_AMX` - Enable of AMX CPU extensions.
 It is switched off by default.
 * `SIMD_TEST` - Build test framework.
 It is switched on by default.
 * `SIMD_INFO` - Print build information.
 It is switched on by default.
 * `SIMD_PERF` - Enable of internal performance statistic.
 It is switched off by default.